 Frank Robinson founded Robinson Helicopter Company in 1973.
 The company has approximately 1,000 employees and is currently one of the world’s leading manufacturers of civil helicopters.
-The reason this page is featured on the Slack & Davis website is because of the number of cases the firm’s attorneys have tried against Robinson.
+The reason this page is featured on the Slack Davis Sanger website is because of the number of cases the firm’s attorneys have tried against Robinson.
 Two Robinson helicopter models are the subjects of crashes more than any others:

 The R22 BETA II Helicopter